A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Results and discussion

-There are several reasons why it is not possible to achieve a perfect AUC of 1.0 and BA Error of 0 for the XGBoost model, the most important being that both the data $\boldsymbol x_i$ and the response variable $y_i$ are subject to bias and measurement errors.
-As we are working with big data and several hundred thousand landings, it is not possible to investigate every flight, weather sensor measurement and Snowtam reports for errors.
-But we do know that measurement errors happen, especially in the sensors of the landing aircrafts, which affects the estimated response variable.
+There are several reasons why it is not possible to achieve a perfect AUC of 1.0 and BA Error of 0 for the XGBoost models, the most important being that both the explanatory variables $\boldsymbol x$ and the response variable $y$ are subject to bias and measurement errors.
+As we are working with big data and several hundred thousand landings, it is not possible to investigate every flight, weather sensor measurement and Snowtam reports for errors. {But we do know that measurement errors happen, especially in the sensors of the landing aircrafts, and the effect of this is discussed in detail in Midtfjord \& Huseby (2020) \citep{MIDTFJORD20}.
 In addition, difference in pilot behavior most probably have a contribution to inaccuracy in whether a landing is friction limited or slippery, as some pilots might brake harder and challenge the friction under the same circumstances as others might not.
-Other influential factors could be the characteristics of the tires of the aircrafts, such as tire pressure, load, wear, and deformation \cite{niu}.
+Another influential factor on the response variable could be the characteristics of the tires of the aircrafts, such as tire pressure, load, wear, and deformation \cite{niu}.
 These are factors that affect the tire-to-pavement friction and could disturb the calculations of the friction coefficient from the flight sensors.

-All these possible sources of imprecision make it difficult to achieve a perfect score by using these data sources.
-The weather sensors provide in general more reliable measurements than the flight sensors.
-This gives us reason to think that parts of where the XGBoost models make large errors compared to the response variable, there could be wrong estimation of the response variable, and that our models might give a correct prediction.
+One factor that may have an effect on the runway surface conditions, is traffic volume and density.
+Including information about this in the explanatory variables could potentially increase the accuracy of the predictions.
+In the present study, however, the primary focus is on how the runway conditions are influenced by the weather.
+Thus, traffic volume and density data have not been included in the analysis.

+It should be noted that the runway model and the assessment from the runway inspectors are created to be a 5 categories classification, and not a binary one, and their performances on the classification task should be seen in light of this.
+These models provide more information by giving the braking action for all landings, not only the friction limited ones.
+However, they do provide less information than the regression model for the friction limited landings, which gives a continuous prediction of the friction coefficient.